David Willcocks: Musical career

 He held these positions at Cambridge until the 1970s when he accepted the post of Director of the Royal College of Music.
 In the 1971 Queen's Birthday Honours, he was appointed a Commander of the Order of the British Empire (CBE), and was created a Knight Bachelor in 1977 in the Queen's Silver Jubilee Honours.
-He held honorary degrees in England from the Universities of Bradford, Bristol, Exeter, Leicester, and Sussex, and from the Royal College of Music in London; in the US from Luther College (Iowa), St. Olaf College (Minnesota), Rowan University and Westminster Choir College (New Jersey); and in Canada from the Universities of Trinity College, Toronto, and Victoria B.C.
-All in all, his honorary degrees numbered over fifty.
-He was also President of the City of Bath Bach Choir and Exeter Festival Chorus.
-For the 1981 wedding of Prince Charles and Diana Spencer, Willcocks served as guest director of music and conducted the Bach Choir, who sang during the signing of the registers.
-The event was watched by an estimated global TV audience of 750 million.
+He held honorary degrees in England from the Universities of Bradford, Bristol, Exeter, Leicester, and Sussex, and from the Royal College of Music in London; in the US from Luther College (Iowa), St. Olaf College (Minnesota), Rowan University, and Westminster Choir College (New Jersey); and in Canada from the Universities of Trinity College, Toronto, and Victoria B.C.
+In all, his honorary degrees numbered more than fifty.
+He was also president of the City of Bath Bach Choir and Exeter Festival Chorus.
+For the 1981 wedding of Prince Charles and Diana Spencer, Willcocks served as guest director of music and conducted the Bach Choir, which sang during the signing of the registers.
+The event was watched by a global TV audience estimated at 750 million.

 After stepping down from the Royal College, Willcocks resumed conducting and editing scores as his primary activities.
 A 1990 profile in The New York Times noted that he had made nine visits to the United States in the previous year, including conducting Evensong at St. Thomas Church in Manhattan and conducting the Mormon Tabernacle Choir.
 In live performance, he regularly conducted Mozart's Requiem at the Mostly Mozart festival in New York.

 On 15 May 2010, a celebration of his contribution to music took place at the Royal Albert Hall in London, where pieces selected by Willcocks were performed by singers who are part of the Really Big Chorus.
 Special guests included choristers from King's College Choir, Cambridge, who performed three pieces.